Japanese reporter's bid to save friend led to IS abduction

 On Oct.
 22, he emailed an acquaintance, a high school teacher, to say he planned to be back in Japan at the end of the month.

+Goto told a business partner with whom he was working to create an online news application that he expected to be able to travel in territory held by the Islamic State because of his nationality.

+"He said that as a Japanese journalist he expected to be treated differently than American or British journalists," Toshi Maeda said, recalling a conversation with Goto before his departure for Syria.
+"Japan has not participated in bombing and has only provided humanitarian aid.
+For that reason, he thought he could secure the cooperation of ISIS."

-Friends say he travelled from Tokyo to Istanbul and travelled from there to Syria, sending a message on Oct.
+Friends say Goto travelled from Tokyo to Istanbul and travelled from there to Syria, sending a message on Oct.
 25 that he had crossed the border and was safe.

 "Whatever happens, this is my responsibility," Goto said on a video recorded shortly before he set out for Raqqa, the capital of the Islamic State.